Latavius Murray Player Prop Bets for NFL Week 6 | Baltimore vs. Los Angeles 10/17/2021

 Season Stats

-- This season Murray has racked up 50 carries for 168 yards (33.6 per game) and three touchdowns.
+- This season Murray has collected 168 rushing yards (33.6 per game) on 50 carries with three touchdowns.

 - He has received 50 of his team's 152 carries this season (32.9%).